impostorsguides/impostorsguides.github.io/rbenv/0-e-content.md

 I know that `==` is an example of a "logical operator", so the above implies that I need to use double-brackets in my command.

-So what’s the difference between single- and double-`[`?
+So what/s the difference between single- and double-`[`?

 ### Double- vs. single-`[`